 About six out of ten people on the globe are active internet users.
 And a relatively small proportion of them take active measures or employ good cybersecurity practices.
 Yet only a tiny fraction of the total users are at risk when they use the internet.

 That’s because background safety measures, such as Google safe browsing are in place.
-But what is Safe Browsing?
-How does it work?
-What should you know about Safe Browsing as an SEO or a website owner?
-Let’s find out!

 In my guide to Safe Browsing, you will learn: